-In all the states in US, there are no strict laws against living off the grid.
+In all the states in the US, there are no strict laws against living off the grid.
 You are free to stay off the grid as long as it is not an essential infrastructure.
 For instance, you cannot decide to operate a hospital off the grid, at least not without notice.

 You are free to cultivate plants for food using natural water supplies.
 Also, you can provide power for your farms as long as you do not interfere with the electricity layout of the state.

-But mind you, any unlawful interference on the city infrastructure can lead to fines or jail terms from the state.
-However, laws that guide off the grid living vary extensively, not just among states but countries as well.
+But mind you, any unlawful interference with the city infrastructure can lead to fines or jail terms from the state.
+However, laws that guide off the grid living vary extensively, not just among states but in countries as well.
 Furthermore, the biggest challenge with setting up an off-grid home is passing the state septic tank regulation.

 Variation of Off-Grid Living Within States